101 Things to do in Bournemouth – Avon Beach

 Avon Beach

-Avon Beach is 7 miles east of Central Bournemouth.
-It can be reached by following the A35 to Christchurch, then turning onto Purewell Cross Road.
-Buses No X1 and X2 stop at Bure Road, which is a 5 minute walk away.
-By foot/bike, you can reach Avon Beach by following the coast and taking the Mudeford Ferry from Hengistbury Head to Mudeford Quay.
+Avon Beach is 7 miles east of Bournemouth.
+It can be reached by following the A35 to Christchurch, then turning right onto Purewell Cross Road.
+By foot/bike, you can reach Avon Beach by following the coast and then either walking/cycling round Christchurch Harbour or taking the Mudeford Ferry from Hengistbury Head to Mudeford Quay.

 Access

-There is a car park right next to the beach.
-Avon Beach is also accessible via a paved promenade from Mudeford Quay to the west and Friars Cliff Beach to the east.
+Access is easy as there is a car park right next to the beach.
+Avon Beach is also accessible via a paved promenade from Mudeford Quay and Friars Cliff Beach.
+You can walk further along the beach to Highcliffe, but the final section isn’t paved.

 Avon Beach Promenade to Mudeford Quay